 Organization grant recipients:

 - Three Arts Club of Georgiana and Chapman

 - Hope Afield

 - Partners in Progress

 - Healthy Kids, Inc.

-Individual grant total: $17,500 (for assistance with medical expenses and loss of homes from fire)
+Individual grant total: $27,500 (for assistance with medical expenses, loss of homes from fire and other emergencies)

 - Advocacy Policy